carlos1172/ProgressBarTimeLeft/README.md

 I have not tested this on any other version besides 2.1.49, but I just wanted to share it since it took me a while to get this working and I'm very proud of it (and am hugely thankful to Glutanimate and Mr. Duarte).

 Installation: Unzip them and paste them in C:\%APPDATA%\Anki2\addons21

+P.S.
+This is my first time using GitHub and Anki-Web, so please be kind :(